yaal-coop/canaille/doc/features.rst

 Canaille writes :attr:`logs <canaille.core.configuration.CoreSettings.LOGGING>` for every important event happening, to help administrators understand what is going on and debug funky situations.

-The following security events are logged with the tag [SECURITY] for easy retrieval:
+The following security events are logged with the log level "security" for easy retrieval :

 - Authentication attempt
 - Password update